 Travel Hair Essentials

 Now you’ve got the basics sorted, it’s time to turn your attention to your hair.

-From the obvious (a good hairbrush) to the often overlooked (hair treatment oil), here are our top beauty essentials for travel to keep your hair game strong.
+From the obvious (a good hairbrush) to the often overlooked (hair treatment oil), here are my top beauty essentials for travel to keep your hair game strong.

-If you colour your hair, a bottle of Olaplex (*) is an absolute no-brainer.
-For everyone else, something like Garnier’s Ultimate Blends Banana Shampoo (*) will leave your hair feeling pleasingly fresh and fragrant.
+If you have blonde colouring in your hair, a bottle of Olaplex* is an absolute no-brainer.
+For everyone else, something like Garnier’s Ultimate Blends Banana Shampoo* will leave your hair feeling pleasingly fresh and fragrant.

 Your conditioner should work hand-in-hand to keep your hair nourished and frizz-free whatever the weather.

-Ergo, for those with coloured hair, it’s best to stick to Olaplex for both your shampoo and conditioner (*).
-Otherwise, we love Garnier’s Ultimate Blends Banana Conditioner (*) or 3-in-1 Hair Mask (*).
+For those with blonde colouring in their hair, it’s best to stick to Olaplex for both your shampoo and conditioner*.
+Otherwise, I love Garnier’s Ultimate Blends Banana Conditioner* or 3-in-1 Hair Mask*.

 16. Hair Treatment Oil

 Shampooing and conditioning your hair is a good start.
-Having said that, if you really want to boost hydration and shine after each wash, you’ll need to invest in some hair treatment oil.
+Having said that, if you really want to boost hydration and shine after each wash, invest in some hair treatment oil.